 Do I prefer (a) to visit other people or (b) for people to visit me?

-Do I sometimes go for days without contacting anybody? (a if no; b if yes)
+Do I sometimes go for days without contacting anybody? (a) No. (b) Yes.

 The answers are irrelevant.
 The very fact that you took the time to take this quiz means that you are highly self-involved and generally uninterested in other people.
-Normal people do not wonder whether they like others (including even you).
-It is obvious to them that they do.
+Regular people do not wonder whether they like others (including even you); it is obvious to them that they do.
 Right now they are probably tallying up their answers to the “What kind of helper are you?” quiz, available elsewhere.

-Note: Copyright Natalia Osiatynska.
-First published in Y Sin Embargo in 2008.
+Note: This “quiz” was published in the literary magazine Y Sin Embargo in 2008.